Code-Institute-Submissions/MikeR94-CI-Project-Portfolio-2/README.md

 * The colour palette was displayed by [Coolors](https://coolors.co/)
 * The icons came from [Font Awesome](https://fontawesome.com/)
 * The responsive preview image at the top of the README.md came from  [Techsini](https://techsini.com/multi-mockup/index.php)
-* The responsive Youtube video came from a [YouTube Tutorial](https://www.youtube.com/watch?v=0L8cQ9nRtuE&t=671s)
-* The JavaScript code for the responsive navigation bar was provided and taught to me by brother [Jack Ralph](https://github.com/jackralph)
-* The text content came from [NHS](https://www.nhs.uk/live-well/exercise/guide-to-yoga/) and [HealthLine](https://www.healthline.com/health/fitness-exercise/beginner-yoga-poses)
 * The favicon came from [Favicon](https://favicon.io/)

 ### Media